seznam/szn-select-react/README.md

 static assets.

 The final step depends on your preferred way of loading the bundle:
-* if you leave the bundle loading to the `<SznSelect>` element, provide the `loaderOptions` prop with the `urls` object.
-Having the `urls.package` option is usually enough.
+* if you leave the bundle loading to the `<SznSelect>` component, provide the `loaderOptions` prop with the `urls` object.
+Having the `urls.package` option is usually enough, point it to your local URL at which you made the `szn-select`'s files available.
 * if you are using synchronous loading (see above), use [these data attributes](https://www.npmjs.com/package/@jurca/szn-select#usage-on-static-or-server-rendered-websites) on the loader's `<script>` element.